 At Microsoft, to help ensure that ongoing deployments weren’t affecting our network and taking away bandwidth for other services, Microsoft IT used a couple of different bandwidth management strategies.
 Delivery Optimization, peer-to-peer caching enabled through Group Policy, was piloted and then deployed to all managed devices using Group Policy.
 Based on recommendations from the Delivery Optimization team, we used the "group" configuration to limit sharing of content to only the devices that are members of the same Active Directory domain.
 The content is cached for 24 hours.
 More than 76 percent of content came from peer devices versus the Internet.

 For more details, check out the Adopting Windows as a Service at Microsoft technical case study.

-Provided below is a detailed description of every configurable feature setting.
-Use these details when configuring any of the above settings.
+The following is a detailed description of every configurable feature setting.
+Use these details when configuring any of the settings.

 |Download mode option||Functionality when set|

 |HTTP Only (0)||This setting disables peer-to-peer caching but still allows Delivery Optimization to download content from Windows Update servers or WSUS servers.
 This mode uses additional metadata provided by the Delivery Optimization cloud services for a peerless reliable and efficient download experience.|

 |LAN (1 – Default)||This default operating mode for Delivery Optimization enables peer sharing on the same network.
 The Delivery Optimization cloud service finds other clients that connect to the Internet using the same public IP as the target client.
 These clients then attempts to connect to other peers on the same network by using their private subnet IP.|